tkem/cachetools/docs/index.rst

    The main difference between this and the :func:`cached` function decorator is that `cache` and `lock` are not passed objects, but functions.
-Both will be called with :const:`self` as their sole argument to retrieve the cache or lock object for the method's respective instance or class.
+Both will be called with :const:`self` (or :const:`cls` for class methods) as their sole argument to retrieve the cache or lock object for the method's respective instance or class.

    .. note::